Scottish Wildlife Trust

 The Scottish Wildlife Trust (Urras Fiadh-bheatha na h-Alba) is a registered charity dedicated to conserving the wildlife and natural environment of Scotland.

+The Trust's vision is for a network of healthy, resilient ecosystems on land and sea, supporting Scotland’s wildlife and people.

 Description

-The Scottish Wildlife Trust has well over 46,000 members.
-The Scottish Wildlife Trust acquired its first wildlife reserve in 1966 and now has more than 120 reserves throughout Scotland with visitor centres at Loch of the Lowes (Perth and Kinross), Montrose Basin (Angus), and the Falls of Clyde (South Lanarkshire).
-As well as providing homes for wildlife these sites are valuable places for people to interact with and enjoy wildlife.
-The trust also seek to influence and challenge legislation for the benefit of wildlife.
+As of February 2026, the Trust had over 40,000 members.
+It acquired its first wildlife reserve in 1966 and now has approximately 100 reserves throughout Scotland, with visitor centres at Loch of the Lowes (Perth and Kinross), Montrose Basin (Angus), and the Falls of Clyde (South Lanarkshire).
+As well as providing homes for wildlife these sites are valuable places for people to interact with and enjoy nature.
+The Trust also seeks to influence and challenge legislation for the benefit of wildlife, and empower communities to engage with and protect nature.

-The Scottish Wildlife Trust was involved in a trial reintroduction of the Eurasian beaver to Scotland.
+The Scottish Wildlife Trust was a lead partner in a trial reintroduction of the Eurasian beaver to Scotland.
 Begun in 2009, the trial ran at Knapdale until 2014.
 The beaver was given native species status in 2016.